Cupid’s Arrows Valentine’s Day Craft

 We started out taping four feathers, two red, two pink to the square end of the disposable chopstick.

-With sweet Cupid’s arrows like this, life really is a party.
+With a sweet Cupids arrow craft like this, life really is a party.